knownasilya/cli-width/README.md

 You can also set the `CLI_WIDTH` environment variable.

-If none of the methods are supported, the default is `0` and can be changed via `cliWidth.defaultWidth = 200;`.
+If none of the methods are supported, and the environment variable isn't set, the default is `0` and can be changed via `cliWidth.defaultWidth = 200;`.

 ## Tests